VO2max workouts

 4x (400m @10K pace + 400m @ 5K pace + 400m @ 3K pace)

-This type of VO2max workout works well for 5K and 10K training.
-Not only does it teach you how to switch gears in a race, but it also develops a sense of the subtle differences between paces.
-A pyramid workout starts with a short, fast interval, and then you climb up the ladder to longer less intense paces, before coming down again finishing with a fast pace.
+This type of VO2 max workout works well for 5K and 10K training.
+It teaches you how to switch gears in a race and develops a sense of the subtle differences between paces.
+A pyramid workout starts with a short, fast interval, and then you climb up the ladder to longer, less intense paces before coming down again and finishing with a fast pace.
 The nature of this type of workout also improves your lactate tolerance.

 300m @ 1500m pace